-Later, to fetch the latest updates from the repository and merge them into your working copy, from within the local folder, would you simply do svn update
+Later, to fetch the latest updates from the repository and merge them into your working copy, from within the local folder, would you simply do svn update svn commit -m "commit message"

-If you make changes to some files in your working copy and wish to commit these back to the repository (assuming you have the necessary permissions), then you can issue the command
+If you make changes to some files in your working copy and wish to commit these back to the repository (assuming you have the necessary permissions), then you can issue the command svn add <fileName> ... # add files svn delete <fileName> ... # delete files prior to performing the commit.